anissen/cosy/wishlist.md

 - [ ] Compile errors ordered by line number, regardless of compilation phase (how?)
 - [ ] Introduce an `Any` type that is only allowed for foreign functions
 - [x] Add `--benchmark` option
-- [ ] Ensure that global variables are defined before used
+- [ ] Ensure that global variables are defined before used (i.e. not late bound, like local variables).
+In short, make global variables work just like local variables.
+No late binding.
+No redefinition.
+Using a slot index in the VM.
 - [ ] Find a way to be able to parse mutually recursive functions that are not "late bound"
 - [ ] Just for fun: Make a version of "generative grammar" that can spit out Cosy code and format that code using `--prettyprint`
+- [x] Drop the REPL?

 # Project wishlist
 - [ ] Make a syntax highlighting extension for vscode